METREX Spring conference in Helsinki

 – Guests will wear a swimsuit (bring your own) in the sauna and in the showers.
 There is also an opportunity to swim in the sea.

-Guests who prefer not to use the sauna are welcome to relax on the terrace or in the restaurant.
+Guests who prefer not to use the sauna are welcome to relax on the terrace or in the bar and the restaurantor walk freely around the island.
+There is also a nice beach.

 https://www.uunisaari.fi/en/restaurant-cafe/